-- What did you do to prepare?

-- What communication structure did you to use?

-- How did your audience respond?
+- What did you do to prepare? - What communication structure did you to use? - How did your audience respond? - What action, if any, was taken in response to your presentation?

-- What reaction resulted?

 Prepare to share your reflections at your Story Club meeting.

 3. Identify an upcoming assignment or opportunity in which you will need to convey important information.
 What stories would benefit your communication?
 Jot down a list of the stories that come to mind-whether personal or stories others have told you.